 At-home is private, but it incurs a risk.
 Chances are someone may stumble upon your kit in the trash, someone living with you could get the mail, someone may walk in on you while taking the test, etc.

 Both are also private in terms of insurance.
 Your insurance company will not get a record of the test or the results.

 Which One Is More Accurate?

-Labs are 100% accurate, conclusive, and FDA-approved.
+Labs are highly accurate and CLIA-certified.
 The tests are performed by a professional whose living is based on conducting lab tests.
 Their experience avoids the chances of a mistake occurring.
 They allow your mind to relax and be assured that you are precisely aware of your status.

 Some at-home tests can show false-negatives as often as 1 in 12 times.
 False-negatives are dangerous because you may go about your life believing you’re STD free, have unprotected sex with other partners and unknowingly spread the STD further.
 Not only that, but if you consider yourself healthy and knowledgeable of the state of your body, you might run into a wall of confusion and pain when late-stage symptoms begin to appear.
 Some of these symptoms are flu-like symptoms, furthering your ignorance of the STD because you most likely will incorrectly self-diagnose.

 For lab testing, you can order the test and then immediately go to the lab to provide your samples.
 Your results will be available within 24-48 hours of testing.

 At home STD testing takes longer since you have to receive the package, extract the samples properly, mail the samples back, wait for them to test it, and then wait to notified of your results.
 This takes almost 2 weeks longer than lab testing.

 Which One’s Process is Easier and Less Time-Consuming?